Cojo99/Portfolio-Site/README.md

   - Players start by entering their name, after which the game begins with a traditional hangman setup.
 Players guess letters, with correct guesses revealing the letters and incorrect guesses progressing the hangman and displaying the wrong letters.
 Session Management: User sessions were implemented to store the player's name throughout the game, avoiding the need to re-enter it after each round.
 - **Random Word Selection**:
-  - The game randomly selects words from a database containing over 1,000 potential words, ensuring a varied and unpredictable experience.
+  - The game randomly selects words from a database containing over 1,000 possible words, ensuring a varied and unpredictable experience.
+The length of each word varies.
 - **Fair Play**:
   - The chosen word is never sent to the client until the game ends, preventing players from cheating by inspecting the DOM.

 High Scores:

 - **Leaderboard**:
-  - After each game, a top 10 leaderboard is displayed, showing the best scores for words of similar length.
+  - After each game, a top 10 leaderboard is displayed, showing the best scores for words of the same length.
 The leaderboard tracks the player's name, the number of guesses made, and the word length.
 Persistent Scoring: High scores are stored in a MongoDB database, allowing for persistent tracking of the top players.
 Collaboration and Code Management: